datatrail-jhu/02_googlecloud/10_slack.md

 ![Enter email to continue](https://docs.google.com/presentation/d/1MRilsnUC53namMrkqA9O7MkBybbQ4JKTvVNFlomkMuM/export/png?id=1MRilsnUC53namMrkqA9O7MkBybbQ4JKTvVNFlomkMuM&pageid=g3ac1fdf3a4_0_5)

 At this point, you may see a screen asking for a 6-digit code.
-Go to the e-mail address you entered and look for this six-digit code in an email from Basecamp.
+Go to the e-mail address you entered and look for this six-digit code in an email from Slack.
 Enter this code in this window.

 ![Enter six-digit code from email](https://docs.google.com/presentation/d/1MRilsnUC53namMrkqA9O7MkBybbQ4JKTvVNFlomkMuM/export/png?id=1MRilsnUC53namMrkqA9O7MkBybbQ4JKTvVNFlomkMuM&pageid=g3ac1fdf3a4_0_299)

 After entering the six-digit code correctly, you'll automatically be brought to a screen where you will be asked for your full name and your display name.
-Your display name will be the name that others see when you message within Basecamp.
+Your display name will be the name that others see when you message within Slack.
 It's okay if this is your full name or a shortened version of your full name -- as long as the people in the team will know who you are when they see it, then that will work for your display name.
 Once that information has been entered, click "Continue to Password."

 ![Enter full name and display name](https://docs.google.com/presentation/d/1MRilsnUC53namMrkqA9O7MkBybbQ4JKTvVNFlomkMuM/export/png?id=1MRilsnUC53namMrkqA9O7MkBybbQ4JKTvVNFlomkMuM&pageid=g3ac1fdf3a4_0_304)